 Privacy Release allows a proprietary telephone (PT) or portable station (PS) user to suspend Automatic Privacy for an existing CO line call on the S-CO button in order to establish a three-party call.
-System programming is required to enable or disable this feature.

-- S-CO Button Any flexible button can be customized as the S-CO button. - Privacy Release Time Privacy is released for five seconds to allow the conversation to be joined. - This feature overrides Data Line Security (→ 1.10.4 Data Line Security) and Executive Busy Override Deny (→ 1.7.2 Executive Busy Override).
+- S-CO Button - Any flexible button can be customized as the S-CO button. - Privacy Release Time - Privacy is released for five seconds to allow the conversation to be joined. - This feature overrides Data Line Security (→ 1.10.5 Data Line Security) and Executive Busy Override Deny (\rightarrow 1.7.2 Executive Busy Override).